-During the year ended December 31, 2022, the Company did not sell any shares of common stock under the ATM Agreement.
+As of the year ended December 31, 2023, the Company did not sell any shares of common stock under the ATM Agreement.

-The Company has on file with the SEC an effective registration statement pursuant to which it may issue, from time to time, up to an additional \$75 million of securities consisting of, or any combination of, common stock, preferred stock, debt securities, warrants, rights and/or units, in one or more offerings in amounts, prices and at terms that the Company will determine at the time of the offering.
+The Company has on file with the SEC an effective registration statement pursuant to which it may issue, from time to time, up to \$150 million of securities (which will be reduced by any amount of securities sold pursuant to the ATM Agreement) consisting of, or any combination of, common stock, preferred stock, debt securities, warrants, rights and/or units, in one or more offerings in amounts, prices and at terms that the Company will determine at the time of the offering.

-During the year ended December 31, 2022, the Company has not sold any securities pursuant to its shelf registration statement.
+As of the year ended December 31, 2023, the Company has not sold any securities pursuant to its shelf registration statement.